xnv/akashic-scrollable/book/en/scrollbar.md

 # Using Your Own Scrollbar

 As mentioned in [the previous chapter][opts], you can use your own scrollbars.
-By giving a `ScrollbarLike` instance to the `vertical` or `horizontal` property of the constructor argument, it will be used as the scrollbar instead of the default one.
+By giving a `Scrollbar` instance to the `vertical` or `horizontal` property of the constructor argument, it will be used as the scrollbar instead of the default one.

-For example, if you have `myScrollbar: ScrollbarLike`, it can be used as:
+For example, if you have `myScrollbar: Scrollbar`, it can be used as:

 ```
 const scrollable = new Scrollable({